arrai-innovations/django-migrationnames/README.md

     https://github.com/django/django/blob/2d2e1a6a9dbfe0cba58a4d2486c51fccdb501d55/django/db/migrations/loader.py#L111-L115

+## Recent Changes / Discoveries

+* 2 old migrations had dependencies that I had missed commenting out, which appears to be how this issue occurs.

+* Commented out 1 of the old migration dependencies.
+This modified the distinct situations that can occur.
+There are now 2 that suceed and 2 that cause a CircularDependencyError.

+* All apps have been modified to have a max of 6 migrations.

+* Modified the dependency in the old migration to point to the last migration for that app.

 ## Usage

 The management command is called `show_issue`.
 It imports and modifies the MigrationLoader to provide a way to capture and analyze the results of each attempt.